 Working with NHS North West London Clinical Commissioning Groups (CCGs) and the local borough councils, My Home Life at City delivered a leadership support programme to 51 care home managers.

 The programme led to better working across health and social care, improved leadership and staff morale, and better care and support for residents and their families.

 Image Care home managers Elsy Joy and Matthew Mathew

 - 90% increase of confidence in their professional skills

 - 93% improvement in the quality of engagement with their staff

 - 87% reported improved quality of interaction between staff and residents Fiona Rowntree, Health and Social Care Workforce Lead for the NHS North West London Clinical Commissioning Group said: Since then, North West London

-Professor Julienne Meyer CBE, Executive Director for My Home Life is excited by this new development and said:
+Professor Julienne Meyer CBE, Co-Director for My Home Life England is excited by this new development and said:

 “My Home Life have now worked with over 1,500 care home managers across the UK, with consistent positive feedback.
 We have always believed the evidence-informed frameworks underpinning our programme would work in other settings and with other age groups.
 It is wonderful to be given the opportunity to test this out with people being cared for in their own homes.
 It has been brilliant to see so many care home professionals share the positive impact that the leadership programme has had on them.
 The programme has helped to create many skilful leaders where staff are better led and delivering better outcomes for our residents and their families.”